ncoghlan/pulpdist/doc/cli.rst

 PulpDist Repository Management Client
 =====================================

-The upstream Pulp project does not currently provide a management client for repositories that use the new plugin model.
+The 1.x series of the upstream Pulp project does not provide a management client for repositories that use the preliminary support for the v2 repo plugin model.
 Accordingly, PulpDist comes with a command line interface for working with these repositories.

 Invoking the Client